itmitica/fragfrag/README.md

 ![fragfrag logo](fragfrag-logo.svg "fragfrag logo")

 # fragfrag
 Split a file into fragments.
-Copy fragments to a new location and modify them.
+Copy some of those fragments to a new location and modify them.
 Reassemble original fragments and modified fragments into a new file at the new location.

 ## A picture before the thousand words
 ![A picture](fragfrag-a-picture.svg "A picture")

+Check the `samples` directory.

 ## How to organize the files
 Create a new directory with a `template` subdirectory in it and a `files\src` subdirectory structure as well.
 Copy the `index.html` template file in the `template` subdirectory.